theupdateframework/taps/tap7.md

     Update, which the Updater will need to validate.

 - update_client(target_id):
-    Causes the client to attempt to obtain and validate a particular target
+    Causes the client to attempt to obtain and validate a particular target.
+    This function will have to translate Updater behavior into the appropriate [error codes](#expected_output) based on whether or not the Updater detects a particular attack.
+These will be returned by this function to the Tester, which will evaluate them against what it expects.

 Implementations of the updater may vary dramatically, so the Wrapper may, in